China Starts Here

 UPDATE: Will China open its borders in 2022?
 China remains committed to the farcical #CovidZero strategy, and will likely be one of the last countries in the world to reopen its border as a result.
-I have a difficult time imagining independent travelers being welcome in China before the second half of 2022.
+I have a difficult time imagining independent travelers being welcome in China before 2023.

 When Will China Open Its Borders?

 China shut its borders to most foreign visitors in March 2020—and as of May 2021, this doesn’t appear poised to change anytime soon.
 The few foreigners who are currently able to enter the country need to submit to between 14-21 days of centralized quarantine.
 At the present moment, being vaccinated against Covid-19 won’t allow you to get around the entry ban or shorten your quarantine period, although it seems that those inoculated with Chinese vaccines will receive priority when and if this paradigm shifts.

 So, will China open its borders in 2021?
 This really depends on what you mean by “open.”
 While it’s likely that travelers who need to enter China for essential reasons will be able to do so before January 1, 2022, it’s unfortunately just as likely that tourism will remain banned.
 I imagine this may also be the case for early 2022, as little as that makes sense given the fact that the controversial Beijing Winter Olympics will be taking place.

 When to Visit China